 5 Ways to Generate More Income in Retirement

-Use these sources to continue getting paid after you clear out the office.
+Use these sources to continue getting paid after you clear out the office

 Here are some common sources of retirement income.
 Depending on your goals and circumstances, some of these sources may yield significant monthly returns, while others may just provide beer or lunch money.

-How do you get in the rental game?
+Owning rental property can generate a steady stream of income if you are willing to take on the sometimes grinding role of being a landlord.
 If you are relocating when you retire, consider renting your current home instead of selling it.
-If you’ve fully funded your retirement accounts, and still have money to invest, look at buying a rental property or two.
+If you’ve fully funded your retirement accounts and still have money to invest, you might look into buying a rental property or two.

 Ideally, you shouldn't take some awful boring job just to make a few bucks.
 Look for a gig that feeds your passions.
 If you love golf, get a job at the local course.
-If you’re good with kids and the piano, offer lessons or become a substitute music teacher.
+If you’re good with kids and can play the piano, offer lessons or become a substitute music teacher.

 Once the cornerstone of retirement funding, pensions are pretty much a thing of the past in the private sector.
 But they are going strong in the public realm, where the life-long payments help offset the relatively low salaries paid to teachers, firefighters, and police officers.